-The Confederation of Asian and Pacific Accountants (CAPA) is a regional organisation representing 32 national professional accountancy organisations (PAOs) operating in twenty-four jurisdictions that operate in, or have an interest in, the Asia-Pacific region.
+The Confederation of Asian and Pacific Accountants (CAPA) is a regional organisation representing thirty-two national professional accountancy organisations (PAOs) operating in twenty-four jurisdictions that operate in, or have an interest in, the Asia-Pacific region.
 These PAOs, referred to as CAPA’s members, represent over 1.6 million accountants across the region.

 CAPA is one of four regional organisations (ROs) recognised by the global accountancy profession, which is represented by the International Federation of Accountants (IFAC).
 The other ROs represent PAOs in Europe, Africa, and the Americas.